-You need to clean out your colon before the procedure so the doctor can see all of your colon.
-This process may start a day or two before the test.
-This depends on which “colon prep” your doctor recommends.
+You need to clean out your colon before the procedure so the doctor can see your colon.
+This depends on which "colon prep" your doctor recommends.

-To clean your colon, you stop eating solid foods and drink only clear liquids.
+To clean out your colon, you'll do a "colon prep" before the test.
+This means you stop eating solid foods and drink only clear liquids.
 You can have water, tea, coffee, clear juices, clear broths, flavored ice pops, and gelatin (such as Jell-O).
 Do not drink anything red or purple.

 The day or night before the procedure, you drink a large amount of a special liquid.
 This causes loose, frequent stools.
 You will go to the bathroom a lot.
+Your doctor may have you drink part of the liquid the evening before and the rest on the day of the test.
 It's very important to drink all of the liquid.
 If you have problems drinking it, call your doctor.